 II.
 Criminal Sociology:

-The major shortcoming of this theory of criminal anthropology is that it assumes the causes of a limited number of crimes to be the causes of all crimes if some person steals due to kleptomania he should undoubtedly be interned in a hospital rather than jail but the number of kleptomaniacs is negligible among the number of thieves.
+Thus it is more efficacious to induce improvements in social and economic conditions, to remove inequalities and immoralities, than to punish the criminal.
+Crimes can be stopped not by punishment but by the organization of human society cm the basis of justice and equality.
+Criticism: The major shortcoming of this theory of criminal anthropology is that it assumes the causes of a limited number of crimes to be the causes of all crimes if some person steals due to kleptomania he should undoubtedly be interned in a hospital rather than jail but the number of kleptomaniacs is negligible among the number of thieves.
 All crimes cannot be attributed to diseased conditions.

 Criminals who resort to illegal means due to mental or physical deformities form only a vary small minority in the realm of criminals.
 Thus people who commit crimes due to reasons other than these should be curbed by other methods.

+Psychoanalysis joins hands with criminal anthropology and sociology in supporting the reformative theory according to Freud and his followers, crimes are caused by repressed complexes, and tendencies of sex and jealousy caused by desires and frustrated sexual passions.
 Thus, education and psychoanalytic treatment is needed for preventing crimes instead of punishment.
 Crime is mental or neural disease which can be eliminated by searching out repressed unconscious complexes and transporting them, to the conscious level, finding their causes and effecting their sublimation through means acceptable to society.

-The psychoanalytic suggestions too hold true only in relation to particular criminals.
+Criticism: The psychoanalytic suggestions too hold true only in relation to particular criminals.

 Actually, this opinion is not universally true as was the case with criminal anthropology and criminal sociology.

 Reformative Theory is Superior to Others:

+The reformative theory is effective in all such conditions in which the criminal commits the crime in ignorance and compelled by circumstances or where this criminal tendency is attributable to a mental or physical defect.
+But the reform of a criminal who willfully violates moral laws is not so easy a pro-position.
+Thus, for some criminals it becomes unavoidable to arrange for punishment.
 It can be said that the reformative theory is the most superior among the theories of punishment because it is compatible with the modern humanitarian ideals and seeks to eliminate the causes of and prevent crimes but it cannot be applied to all crimes.
 Some crimes are more conducive to the preventive theory.